 Support disaster preparedness and response efforts in our community.
 Get trained and volunteer with one of the following:

 What if the 9-1-1 Center knew about an emergency in your neighborhood and it affected the health and safety of your family?
 Wouldn’t you want to know as soon as possible?
 Good news!
-Lehigh County Emergency Management Agency (EMA) coordinates CodeRED, a community emergency notification system to alert residents and visitors of an emergency or incident that has occurred, AND during situations that may warrant community notification (e.g. major or prolonged weather event, shelter in place recommendations, etc.).
+City of Allentown Emergency Management coordinates CodeRED, a community emergency notification system to alert residents and visitors of an emergency or incident that has occurred, AND during situations that may warrant community notification (e.g. chemical spills, gas leaks, missing person alerts, emergency evacuations, shelter in place recommendations, weather events, etc.).

 How it works:

-Lehigh County EMA, in collaboration with City of Allentown Emergency Management officials, uses the CodeRED system to deliver geo-targeted, time-sensitive notifications via phone, text and email.
+City of Allentown Emergency Management officials use the CodeRED system to deliver geo-targeted, time-sensitive notifications via phone, text and email.